sonatype-nexus-community/nancy/README.md

 If you would like to define the path to the file you can use the following

 - `nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file -p /path/to/your/Gopkg.lock`
-- `go list -json -m all | nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file`
+- `go list -json -deps | nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file`

 The file format requires each vulnerability that you want to exclude to be on a separate line.
 Comments are allowed in the file as well to help provide context when needed.
 See an example file below.